Unmesh Desai

 Unmesh Desai is a British politician.
-A member of the Labour Party, he has represented City and East in the London Assembly since 2016.
-He served as Councillor on the London Borough of Newham from 1998 until 2018, representing East Ham Central from 2002 onwards.
+A member of the Labour Party, he has represented the City and East constituency in the London Assembly since 2016.
+He served as a councillor on the London Borough of Newham from 1998 until 2018, representing East Ham Central from 2002 onwards.
+Desai has been an anti-racism activist since the 1970s; he organised marches and demonstrations in response to a wave of racist murders, and helped to found the Newham Youth Movement to confront the rise in racial violence and injustice.

 Background

 Desai has resided in East London for more than 30 years.
 He previously trained and worked as a solicitor.
 He is a trustee of the West Ham United Foundation, President of the Newham Cricket Club and a Vice-President of the East London Rugby Club.
 Desai acted as election agent for Stephen Timms, the Labour MP for East Ham.
 He has written for The Guardian on the Prevent strategy.
 Desai has also been the Chair of the Newham Fabian Society for several years.

+Desai has been an anti-racism activist for decades; he helped found the Newham Monitoring project to challenge the spate of racist murders taking place in the borough.
+John Walker writes:

+A young Asian community activist played a significant role in raising black and Asian consciousness at the time – and in organising resistance to the prevailing racist orthodoxies.

+It was the present Newham Greater London Assembly Member, Unmesh Desai, of the Newham Monitoring Project.